kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 DSR support was added to Windows Server 2019 as part of the May 2020 update.
 DSR provides performance optimizations by allowing the return traffic routed through load balancers to bypass the load balancer and respond directly to the client; reducing load on the load balancer and also reducing overall latency.
+More information on DSR on Windows can be found [here](https://techcommunity.microsoft.com/blog/networkingblog/direct-server-return-dsr-in-a-nutshell/693710).

 Overlay networking mode is a common networking mode used in Kubernetes clusters and is required by some for some important scenarios like network policy support with Calico CNI.
 Adding support for overlay networking mode in Windows kube-proxy will allow users to use more CNI soluitons with Windows nodes.